CC Sabathia goes on disabled list after one-hit effort

-NEW YORK -- The Yankees placed starting pitcher CC Sabathia on the 10-day disabled list Monday with right knee inflammation.
+NEW YORK -- The New York Yankees placed starting pitcher CC Sabathia on the 10-day disabled list with inflammation in his right knee on Monday.

 The move comes one day after Sabathia threw a six-inning one-hitter in the Yankees' 7-2 win over the Texas Rangers.
 The 18-year veteran has been dealing with a degenerative issue in the knee for some time.
-It has forced him in recent seasons to pitch while wearing a leg brace around the knee.
+In recent seasons, it has forced him to pitch while wearing a brace around the knee.

+"His knee's always the biggest concern with CC," Yankees manager Aaron Boone said.
+"He kind of had to grind through that last start, as well as he did pitch with it.
+But he kind of came to us and was like, it was barking pretty well."

+Later this week, the Yankees will call up right-handed starter Luis Cessa to take Sabathia's place in the pitching rotation.
+With some shuffling to their rotation, the Yankees will have Cessa start against Tampa Bay on Wednesday.
+He'll be sandwiched by starts from J.A.
+Happ and Masahiro Tanaka on Tuesday and Thursday.

+"We decided it best by DLing [Sabathia] now, maybe it only means he misses one start and we kind of maintain that," Boone said.
+"The swelling wasn't very bad, which is a good sign.

+"So we do believe it's just one turn through and hopefully something that benefits him down the stretch."

-Sabathia went to the ground in the second inning Sunday, landing awkwardly as he fielded a short comebacker off Joey Gallo's bat.
-Although Sabathia threw wide as he tried to get Gallo at first, the play was ruled an infield hit -- the only base hit Sabathia allowed.
+During the second inning Sunday, Sabathia went to the ground, landing awkwardly as he fielded a short comebacker off Joey Gallo's bat.
+Although Sabathia threw wide as he tried to get Gallo at first, the play was ruled an infield hit, and it was the only base hit Sabathia allowed.

-In 22 starts this season, Sabathia is 7-4 with a 3.32 ERA.
-He has 106 strikeouts, seven of which came in Sunday's win.

 Related Topics: